erra9x/bruter/README.md

   --[no-]stop-on-success   Stop bruteforce the host on first success --max-retries=30         Number of connection errors to stop bruteforce the host.
-Specify 0 to disable this behavior
+Specify 0 to disable this behavior --proxy=""               SOCKS-proxy address to use for connection in format IP:PORT
+  --proxy-auth=""          Proxy username and password in format username:password
   -t, --target=TARGET          Target host or file with targets.
 Format host or host:port, one per line
   -u, --username=USERNAME      Username or file with usernames